viragored/Binary-LEDs-clock/README.md

 There's a spare space on the left end of the hours row, so I've used an LED there to signal status:
 * Steady = power connected
 * Blinking = network connected
+* No light when the time is displayed
 I've tested the code as far as I'm able, and think it all works as it should.
-But I can't actually test the DST switch for quite a while - when it actually happens I'll know if my testing was good enough.
+But I can't actually test the Daylight Saving Time switch for quite a while - when it actually happens I'll know if my testing was good enough.

 There are some "print" commands commented out.
 They helped me get everything working properly so I have left them in.
 ### LEDtest.py